anirudhs1010/MockCRM/Design.md

 - **User Creation Logic**: Improved user creation with fallback name extraction and proper default role assignment
 - **Role Middleware**: Fixed database access patterns in role-based access control middleware
 - **Admin API Schema Mismatch**: Fixed admin routes to use correct table name `stages` instead of `deal_stages` and removed account_id filtering since stages are global
-- **User Creation Schema**: Fixed admin user creation to include required `okta_id` field with temporary placeholder values Search and Filters: Will generate a unique SQL queries for filtering to Postgres based on indicated user actions and return filtered data accordingly in results for Deals or Accounts page
+- **User Creation Schema**: Fixed admin user creation to include required fields with proper validation Search and Filters: Will generate a unique SQL queries for filtering to Postgres based on indicated user actions and return filtered data accordingly in results for Deals or Accounts page
 Dashboard and Analytics: Will show win/loss ratio sorted by customer in pi chart, along with ratio of tasks completed to stage of sale
 Other Features: CSV export of tables for customers?